Ljw1765/nameMinecraftWorlds/README.md

 # How to use

-Place script directly in the a directory containing Minecraft Bedrock worlds.
+Place script directly in a directory containing Minecraft Bedrock worlds.
 This is usually the minecraftWorlds directory.

 If on Linux, execute script with **./nameMinecraftWorlds.sh**